kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Linear_algebra.md

 ## Points/Vectors

 A point/Vector is a collection of numbers which is often used to describe the state of a system.

 ![Point or vector](./img/Point_vector.png)

 Similarly we can represent an `n-dimensional` vector as $[x_1, x_2, x_3, ..., x_n]$ when the length of the vector is `n` and $x_i$ is a component of the vector.

+> vectors are typically defined in spaces of two dimensions or more.
+When it comes to one dimensional space we call it a scalar.

 - **Distance between origin `o(0, 0)` and a point `p(a, b)`in a 2D plane** : **$d = \sqrt{a^2+b^2}$**